 The following data types are available to select:

-You can think of string as what might appear within quotation marks in a paragraph; the content doesn't matter, but whatever is inside of the quotation marks exists as a finite sequence of characters.
+You can think of a text input as what might appear within quotation marks in a paragraph -- regardless of content in the quotation marks, whatever is inside of the quotation marks exists as a finite sequence of characters.

 A number is a numeric value without a decimal.
-When you import numeric values into Klaviyo, we will automatically recognize the value as a number (vs. a string).
+When you import numeric values into Klaviyo, we will automatically recognize the value as a number (vs. text).

 A date is used for any datetime value.
 Unlike a number, Klaviyo will only automatically recognize a date value as a date if the date is formatted in a certain way (YYYY-MM-DD HH:MM:SS).

 Dates could reference someone’s birthday, when they first signed up for your newsletter, or an anniversary with a partner.
 Below is a signup form collecting birthday information as a date.

 The Boolean data type can only represent two values: true or false.
 An example of boolean data is the property stored when someone has accepted marketing from you.
 Below is an example of a customer profile who consented to marketing.